hiddenmarten/helm-chart-base/README.md

 # helm-chart-base

 TODO list:
-- Add test for custom release-name (and namespace?) in all_in_one tests.
 - Add custom labels support
 - Add tests for base via base chart
 - Implement statefulset support